 This type of loan is often the first choice for business owners.
 This is because the monthly payments are predictable and the money can be used for a wide range of business purposes.
 You can easily calculate the cost of the loan when you choose a term loan with a fixed interest rate.

 As a small business owner, you have a unique opportunity to take out loans that are backed by the U.S. government.
-While they don’t issue the loans themselves, the Small Business Administration (SBA) guarantees loans for small businesses.
+While they don’t issue the loans themselves, the Small Business Administration (SBA) guarantees the loans for small businesses.

 This means that lenders are more likely to approve these loans.
 The SBA exists to help business owners gain access to funding, improve their business, and find contracting opportunities.
 Let’s take a look at the 3 most common types of SBA loans.

-If you’re a solo entrepreneur or a new business owner, you might only qualify for a small loan.
+If you’re a solo entrepreneur or a new small business owner, you might only qualify for a small loan.
 In many cases, the amount you need to borrow won’t meet lenders’ lower limits.

 The SBA microloans program exists for business owners like you.
 If you need to borrow between $500 and $50,000, this program may be right for you.